The Bankrate promise

 - Interest from bank accounts, certificates of deposit (CDs), etc.

-- Selling goods online or in person
+- Selling goods online or in-person

-All of these examples are considered part of gross income and are often only partly subject to taxation.
 Some examples of nontaxable income include inheritance, municipal or state bonds, workers’ compensation payments and life insurance proceeds.

 Employers withhold state and federal income taxes, Medicare and Social Security taxes from your paycheck before you receive it.
 For business owners, self-employed and independent contractors/freelancers, payment is received as gross income and it is their responsibility to pay their share of taxes.
 A business’s gross income is calculated as gross revenue minus the cost of goods sold (COGS) and may be referred to as gross margin or gross profit margin as a percentage.